§ Perhaps it’s not always about race. §

 I carried this knowledge regarding editorial inconsistency away with me and thereafter applied it critically to every advice book or magazine article I read.
 So it was in this light that I now considered my memory of Oprah’s gorgeous-but-maligned brown satin gown.
 For you see, as much as I remembered the articles lambasting her dress, I also clearly recalled what the periodicals said the very next year following that same annual award ceremony.
 “A Return to Classic Elegance and Timeless Grace!” the reviews trumpeted, one after another, ad infinitum.

-Oprah, it seemed, had actually been a trendsetter; a woman ahead of her time.
+Although not actually named (now that was racist!)
+It seemed Oprah had actually been a trendsetter; a woman ahead of her time.
 Now every celebrity was jumping on the bandwagon of good taste and sophistication, rather than attempting to discover who could rack up the most points for appearing in a garish, vulgar outfit.

 Decades later, not wanting to turn our lighthearted conversation into a deep discussion, I remembered all of this but said nothing about it to my friend.
 But I thought at the time, and still think, that it’s not always about race.
 Often, yes; even, sad to say, commonly–but not always.
 Sometimes it’s just about the way life and the world and the news media machine functions.
 Sometimes it’s just about fashion houses trying to palm off new styles in dress and makeup and hair on a foolish public which embraces such nonsense–because if no one buys anything new, they are out of business.